Honda Pilot years to avoid — most common problems

 Most common Honda Pilot problems

-Besides the first-generation transmission issues, there have been numerous recalls due to faulty airbags, body paint problems, and electrical issues.
-Also, there were some reports where drivers complained about the fuel injection system, so these are the main problems you can face by buying a used Honda Pilot.
+Besides the first-generation transmission issues, the Honda Pilot had been through numerous recalls due to faulty airbags, body paint problems, and electrical issues.
+Also, there were some reports where drivers complained about the fuel injection system, so these are the main problems you can face by buying a used Honda Pilot:

 The only model year that came with significant transmission issues is 2003 and it’s no wonder since it’s the first production year of the Honda Pilot.
 The problematic transmission was a 5-speed automatic and this problem was luckily solved for the later model years.